 What Does the Evaporator Coil Do?

 Your evaporator coil is located in the large box that is your indoor unit.
 Just like your outdoor coil, the evaporator coil’s main job is to transfer heat.
-Only unlike your outdoor coil that’s responsible for shedding heat and expelling it into the atmosphere, the evaporator coil’s job is to absorb the heat, sucking it in out of the air around you so it can be absorbed by the refrigerant that runs through it.
-Once it does, the refrigerant is then pumped outside where the heat dissipates and the cycle starts over.
+Only unlike your outdoor coil that’s responsible for shedding heat and expelling it into the atmosphere, the evaporator coil’s job is to absorb the heat, sucking it out of the air around you so it can be absorbed by the refrigerant that runs through it.
+Once it does, the refrigerant is then pumped outside where the heat dissipates, and the cycle starts over.

-However, your indoor coil also has a secondary job that the outdoor coil does not—dealing with humidity.
+However, your indoor coil also has a second job that the outdoor coil does not—dealing with humidity.
 Your indoor coil turns water vapor in the air that passes over it into a liquid form through a process known as condensation.
 As water vapor makes contact with the cold coil, it condenses into water, which then accumulates and builds on the coil’s surface.
 Once it grows in size, it turns into drops, and as those drops accumulate they begin to drip out of your air conditioner, and then out of your building through your condensation drain.
 This is how air conditioners also dry out the air that they cool.

 Maintaining Your Evaporator Coil

-One of the major differences between your indoor and outdoor coil is the protection they are afforded—your outdoor coil essentially has no protection and the air that passes over it is unfiltered.
+One of the major differences between your indoor and outdoor coil is the protection they are afforded.
+Your outdoor coil essentially has no protection, and the air that passes over it is unfiltered.
 Conversely, your indoor coil is protected by an air filter.
 This is because the air that circulates over this coil is also then sent back into your home once it’s cooled.
 Straining the air with a filter helps improve your indoor air quality, and helps keep your indoor coil cleaner.